RetroAchievements/docs/docs/developer-docs/getting-started-as-an-achievement-developer.md

 Now that you know how to use the Memory Inspector, and the Achievement Editor.
 It's time to learn new techniques and practice:

-- In order to refine your achievement logic, you can see what features you have in the [Achievement Logic Features](/orphaned/achievement-logic-features) page.
+- In order to refine your achievement logic, you can see what features you have in the [Achievement Development Overview](//developer-docs/achievement-development-overview) page.

 - Another way to learn is by looking at existing achievements that other devs made with an extra explanation in the [Real Examples](/developer-docs/real-examples) page.